google/copybara/docs/reference.md

 --------- | -----------
 transformations|`sequence of transformation`<br><p>The list of transformations to run as a result of running this transformation.</p>
 reversal|`sequence of transformation`<br><p>The list of transformations to run as a result of running this transformation in reverse.</p>
+ignore_noop|`boolean`<br><p>In case a noop error happens in the group of transformations (Both forward and reverse), it will be ignored.
+In general this is a bad idea and prevents Copybara for detecting important transformation errors.</p>